jessemzhang/dendrosplit/README.md

 from dendrosplit import split,merge,utils
 ```

 A tutorial for using the main DendroSplit functions is given in the [tutorial Jupyter notebook](https://github.com/jessemzhang/dendrosplit/blob/master/dendrosplit_tutorial.ipynb).
+Please refer to the Jupyter notebooks used to generate the figures in the paper for more examples.

 ## License
 DendroSplit is licensed and distributed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-nc-sa/4.0/).